Jaycrystalz/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-prints the result, divides it, followedd by a new line
+displays the result followed by a new line